His lodgings in the Tower had been made more commodious, and he’d been let out upon the roof to take the air.

 I’d told my kits of the Tower long before, when I was instructing them in the art of poesie.
 I was learning them a sonnet composed by my uncle Gib.

 Not one of his deep-brained sonnets.
 (I can scarce fathom them.)
-This was one writ on the discontentments caused by finding a door shut fast against you after you’ve wrought mischief.
+This was on the discontentments caused by finding a door shut fast against you after you’ve wrought mischief.

 It came to my mind when I reflected on the ill turn Fortune had dealt me and my Earl.